Netflix/OpenVPCal/README.md

 ##### Max Distance Analysis

-This widget shows the extent of the out-of-gamut colors measured in relation to the target color space of the calibration.
+This widget shows the extent of the out-of-gamut colours measured in relation to the target colour space of the calibration.

 <img src="docs/source/images/image6.png" alt="image_tooltip" width="50%" height="50%">